-Mekong Delta with U.S. Navy units.
+By mid-month elements of the 9th Infantry Division started Operation Enterprise in Long An Province and other 9th Division units began operations in the Mekong Delta with U.S. Navy units.
 This marked the beginning of the Allied squeeze on Viet Cong domination of Delta waterways.

-Other 9th Division units joined elements of the 1st, 4th and 25th infantry divisions plus troops from the 11th Armored Cavalry Regiment, 196th Light Infantry Brigade and 173rd Airborne Brigade in what was to be the largest operation of the war, Operation Junction City.
+Other 9th Division units joined elements of the 1st, 4th and 25th Infantry Division plus troops from the 11th Armored Cavalry Regiment, 196th Light Infantry Brigade and 173rd Airborne Brigade in what was to be the largest operation of the war, Operation Junction City.
 The gigantic force was supported by the 11th Combat Aviation Group and 7th Air Force planes.